-How to get large nooks and crannies when making my English muffins?
+How to get large nooks and crannies when making sourdough english muffins?

-For the best nooks and crannies, wait for them to cool and use a fork to split the muffin.
-Just use the fork to poke in a circle all the way around its side and it’s done!
+For the best nooks and crannies, wait for them to cool and use a fork to split the english muffin: use the fork to poke in a circle all the way around its side and it’s done!

 Can I make this recipe using sourdough discard?